FAQ - Bill 96 for English-language education in Quebec | LaSalle College Montreal

 International students are not normally eligible, but there are exceptions.

-For more information, visit the ministère de l’Éducation et de l'Enseignement supérieur Website.
+For more information, visit the ministère de l’Éducation et de l'Enseignement supérieur website.

 Note that only preschool, elementary or secondary students who are eligible for English-language instruction and who do not have a certificate of eligibility for English-language instruction, for example a student who studied in French at the elementary and secondary levels, must take steps before completing Secondary V. For others, the declaration of eligibility automatically appears in the student's file.